liquity/dev/README.md

 ### Stability Pool example

-Here’s an example of the Stablilty Pool absorbing liquidations.
+Here’s an example of the Stability Pool absorbing liquidations.
 The Stability Pool contains 3 depositors, A, B and C, and the ETH:USD price is 100.

-There are two Troves to be liquidated, T1 and T2:
+There are two troves to be liquidated, T1 and T2:

 |   | Trove | Collateral (ETH) | Debt (LUSD) | ICR         | $(ETH) ($) | Collateral surplus ($) |
 |---|-------|------------------|-------------|-------------|------------|------------------------|